 How do you make large changes (e.g., those that take months)?

 As it turns out, the reason that feature branches lead to painful merge conflicts is precisely because those feature branches are long-lived.
 If your branches are short-lived, the odds of merge conflicts are much lower.
 For example, imagine you have a repo with 10,000 files, and two developers working on changes in different branches.
 After one day, each developer has changed perhaps 10 files, so if they try to merge the branches back together, the chances that some of those 20 files overlap, out of 10,000, are pretty low.
-But if those developers worked in those branches for three months, and changed 500 files in each branch during that time, then the chances that some of those 1,000 files overlap and conflict are much higher.
+But if those developers worked in those branches for three months, and changed 500 files in each branch during that time, the chances that some of those 1,000 files overlap and conflict are much higher.

 If it hurts, do it more often.